cyanit/Bitwig-Studio-Presets/README.md

 A collection of Bitwig Studio 2.x presets

 ## Info
-These are all Presets I submitted to the monthly preset competition + a few more that are a bit smaller.
+These are all presets I submitted to the monthly preset competition + a few more that are a bit smaller.
 If you have questions or ideas for improvements, don´t hesitate to ask me.
-You can find me on the Bitwig Community Discord, im almost always online.
+You can find me on the Bitwig Community Discord, im almost always online (.
+Leo .).
 These are intended for beginners and medioker users that want more/different sounds.
 So if you make music with them, ill be happy if you let me know.
 Im interested in what you created!